input-output-hk/foliage/README.md

 url = "https://hackage.haskell.org/package/shake-0.19.6/shake-0.19.6.tar.gz"
 ```

+> [!IMPORTANT]
-:information_source: Although the `timestamp` field in the package source metadata is
+> Although the `timestamp` field in the package source metadata is
-optional, it is highly recommended if you intend your repository users to
+> optional, it is highly recommended if you intend your repository users to
-be able to use cabal's `index-state` functionality.
+> be able to use cabal's `index-state` functionality.
 Adding a timestamp
-every time you add a package version ensures the newly created index is
+> every time you add a package version ensures the newly created index is
-"compatible" with what the users have already fetched.
+> "compatible" with what the users have already fetched.

 # Quickstart